tjbencomo/scc-meta-analysis/README.md

 `srr_ids.txt` and `ena_fastq_urls.txt` can be found on Zenodo.
 Once the FASTQ files are downloaded, the Snakemake pipeline mentioned above can generate BAM files and perform the DESeq2 analysis

+### Processed Data
+Raw FASTQ data were processed using a Snakemake workflow with STAR and RSEM with the hg38 (GENCODE v38) reference.
+It can be found [here](https://github.com/tjbencomo/nmsc-star).
+The processed data for this project is available at [Zenodo](https://zenodo.org/records/10272679).

 ## Analysis Scripts
 These scripts must be run before trying to generate figures